Wander Franco Player Props: Rays vs. White Sox

 Wander Franco At The Plate

-- Franco has eight doubles, four home runs and five walks while hitting .301.
+- Franco has eight doubles, four home runs and six walks while batting .289.

-- Among qualifying hitters in MLB, he ranks 38th in batting average, 71st in on-base percentage, and 19th in slugging.
+- He ranks 48th in batting average, 71st in on base percentage, and 21st in slugging among the qualifying hitters in MLB action.

-- Franco has driven in a run in nine games this season (50.0%), including three games with more than one RBI (16.7%).
-He has also driven in three or more of his team's runs in one contest.
+- Franco has driven in a run in nine games this season (47.4%), including three games with more than one RBI (15.8%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 10 times this year (55.6%), including one multi-run game.
+- He has scored at least once 10 times this year (52.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.